 Property Classification Explanation

-How Properties Are Classified
+How Properties Are Actually Classified:

 Maui Homeowner and Long Term Rental Exemptions

-The deadline to file for the homeowner or long-term rental exemptions for the 2025/2026 fiscal year has passed.
-If you file by the end of 2025, you would be eligible for the exemption and tax rate for the 2026/2027 fiscal year.
-Here is the link to the
+Important Deadline Information: The deadline for 2025/2026 exemptions has passed, but don’t worry—if you file by the end of 2025, you’ll be eligible for the 2026/2027 fiscal year.

 How to Calculate Your Property Tax

-For example, an owner-occupied home worth $1,500,000 would pay $1.65 per $1,000 on the first $1,300,000 and $1.80 per $1,000 on the remaining $200,000.
+For example, let’s say you own a home worth $1,500,000 and it’s your primary residence.
+You wouldn’t pay the same rate on the entire value.
+Instead, you’d pay $1.65 per $1,000 on the first $1,300,000, then $1.80 per $1,000 on the remaining $200,000.

 Calculation Examples